How to Tap into Your 529 College Savings Plan

 Understanding 1099-Qs

 IRS Form 1099-Q is a tax document that reports all the withdrawals you make from a 529 plan during the tax year, and will come from the plan administrator.7 It’s used when you file your income tax return.
-Form 1099-Q will report, in three different boxes, the annual distributions from the account, the portion of the distribution coming from earnings on your initial contribution, and what you contributed into the 529 plan (i.e., the basis).8
+Form 1099-Q will report, in three different boxes, the annual distributions from the account, the portion of the distribution coming from earnings on your initial contribution and what you contributed into the 529 plan (i.e., the basis).8

 If the amount of QHEE you actually incurred is more than the distributions you’ve taken from your 529 plan, there’s nothing to report on your tax return.
-The exception: If these same expenses were used for educational tax credits.
+The exception: if these same expenses were used for educational tax credits.
 To use the distributions for both purposes is considered “double dipping” and isn’t allowed for obvious reasons.
 When you take out more in 529 distributions than you actually incurred in expenses, a portion of the distribution might be taxable and subject to a 10% penalty.
 You want to avoid doing this as much as possible because it could set you back financially.

 We’re here to help

-Making the transition from saving for college to actually paying for college involves a shifting of your mindset.
+Making the transition from saving for college to actually paying for college involves a shift in your mindset.
 You’ll need to understand which expenses are eligible for reimbursement, who should receive the payments, and how your choices may affect your own tax reporting and liability.
 We strongly encourage you to consult with your Corient Wealth Advisor about the best ways to manage the distribution of 529 plan assets.

 1 https://www.forbes.com/sites/brianboswell/2019/11/04/whats-a-qualified-higher-education-expense/?sh=630e899a2e98